-HDR shootingIn Jan 2017 I presented a workshop “Shooting for HDR” with colourist Kevin Shaw, for the Guild of Television Cameramen.
+HDR shootingIn Jan 2017 I presented a workshop “Shooting for HDR” with colourist Kevin Shaw, for the Guild of Television Cameramen, at Dolby's Soho screening room.
 We wanted to give people working in production a primer on what HDR is, and what they need to know about this exciting new development.

 Watch the HDR workshop here.

 Here are some points from my slides:

 High Dynamic Range (HDR) is about a new generation of TVs capable of displaying significantly...

 It's about screen technology catching up with the huge improvements already made in cameras: we shoot log with 14 stops dynamic range, but until now our TVs have been based around the REC709 standard: limited colour saturation, and limited dynamic range of around 6-7 stops.

 Strictly speaking HDR standards only specify dynamic range, but “more colours” has been bundled with the improved screens.
 And the key word here is: SCREENS.
 We’ve been capturing HDR on digital cameras for 10 years, on film cameras for 50 years; only now can consumers buy TVs that can reproduce almost all of that range.

 High Dynamic Range is as important as the introduction of High Definition.